Near-global ocean simulation

 Set up output writers

 We define output writers to save the simulation data at regular intervals.
 In this case, we save the surface fluxes and surface fields at a relatively high frequency (every day).
-The indices keyword argument allows us to save down a slice at the surface, which is located at k = grid.Nz
+The indices keyword argument allows us to save only a slice of the three dimensional variable.
+Below, we use indices to save only the values of the variables at the surface, which corresponds to k = grid.Nz

 outputs = merge(ocean.model.tracers, ocean.model.velocities)